Physical Activity and Covid-19 FAQs

 For children and youth, the recommendations state they should try to reach 60 minutes of moderate to vigorous physical activity each day.

-What are some strategies to be active when many facilities are shut down?
+What are some strategies to be active during this time?

 The great thing about physical activity is that you can find ways to be active pretty much anywhere with a bit of creativity.